Gopal (caste)

 Gopal or Gouda is an Indian caste, from Odisha State in East India.
-Their traditional occupations include dairy farming, cattle herding, cultivation and carrying palanquins of deities.
+Their traditional occupations include dairy farming, cattle herding, cultivation and carrying palanquins of deities and other social communities.
 They also worked as Paikas (soldiers) under the kings.
 Gopal is the name of the milkmen or herdsmen caste in Odisha, which is known by other names (such as Ahir, Yadav, Goala etc.) in various parts of India.
+They are included in the OBC (Other Backward Class) list.

 According to the 1931 census of India, they are the second largest caste by numbers and comprise around 9% of Odisha's population.

 Etymology

 The word Gopal derived from vedic "Gopala", which "Go" refers to cow and "Pala" refers to protector or herder.
 Hence "Gopala" literally means "cow herder".

 Origin and history

 The Gopalas (Gaudas) like all Yadavs claim that they are descendants from Krishna of the ancient Yadava clan.
-They are recognized in many Puranas as soldier's of Mahabharat fame Narayani Sena (Army of Lord Krishna), who were fought in Mahabharata war.

 After the Sanskritisation of castes in India, the Gopalas started to be incorporated into a newly established Yadav Kshatriya or Yaduvanshi Kshatriya community, along with Ahir, Gops, Goalas, and Sadgops.
 In the Yadav Mahasabha held in 1930, dairy farming castes such as Ahirs, Goalas, Gopalas etc. were advised to Identify themselves as "Son of Krishna" and hence they can identify themselves as martial caste.